Sustainability

 Active engagement

 We want to encourage other fund managers and companies to be compliant with international norms and conventions and manage their business in a more sustainable manner.
-We will engage for positive outcomes with the ambition of aligning corporate outputs with improving ESG characteristics based on the results of the exclusion screening, the Sustainability ratings of the Target funds, and alignment with the Targeted SDGs.
+We will engage for positive outcomes with the ambition of aligning corporate outputs with improving ESG characteristics based on the Target funds Sustainability Assessment, exclusion screening results, and alignment with the Targeted SDGs.

 The engagement may be exercised by one or several of the following activities: